 Rich in Phytochemicals:

 Flaxseed is rich in phytochemicals that act as antioxidants, which prevent and fight cancer.
-Omega-3 fatty acids have been proved to reduce the risk of breast, prostate, ovarian, and colon cancer.
+Omega-3 fatty acids reduce the risk of breast, prostate, ovarian, and colon cancer.
 Flaxseed supplements were also able to reduce melanoma tumors (skin cancer) by as much as 63%

 Additionally, flaxseed is abundant in lignans, which convert into chemicals that balance female hormones in the body.
 There is evidence that lignans aid reproductive health, prevent menopausal symptoms, and counter the effects of type-2 diabetes.
 Lignans are also known for their anti-viral and antibacterial properties, therefore consuming flax regularly may help reduce the number or severity of colds and flu.